benjaminion/upgrading-ethereum-book/src/book.md

 Just a dispatcher for handling the various optional contents in a block.

 Deposits are optional only in the sense that some blocks have them and some don't.
 However, as per the `assert` statement, if, according to the beacon chain's view of the Eth1 chain, there are deposits pending, then the block _must_ include them, otherwise the block is invalid.
-On the face of it, this suggests that it is important for a block proposer to have access to an Eth1 node, so as to be able to obtain the deposit data.
-In practice, this turns out to be [not so important](https://github.com/ethereum/consensus-specs/issues/2152), although. with Altair, the proposer reward was increased by a factor of four, which increases the importance of the Eth1 node.
+On the face of it, this suggests that it is important for a block proposer to have access to an Eth1 node, so it can obtain the deposit data.
+In practice, this turns out to be [not so important](https://github.com/ethereum/consensus-specs/issues/2152), although. with Altair, the proposer reward was increased by a factor of four, increasing the importance of the Eth1 node.
+This is now largely academic since, post-Merge, a connection to an Eth1 node is mandatory.

 Block proposers are explicitly rewarded for including any available attestations and slashing reports.
 There is a validity condition, and thus an implicit reward, related to including deposit messages.
 The incentive for including voluntary exits is that a smaller validator set means higher rewards for the remaining validators.